wlu314/punt-engine/README.md

 <!-- omit in toc -->
-# 📉 Punt Engine
+# 📉 punt-engine
-Punt Engine is a hardware high frequency trading engine synthesized from Haskell and maintained by Trading @ Georgia Tech.
+punt-engine is a hardware high frequency trading engine synthesized from Haskell and maintained by Trading @ Georgia Tech.

 ## Development